 Pine Bark Nuggets are long lasting.
 This makes them good for garden beds that will not need replanting any time soon.
 I use mini-sized nuggets, but others may prefer bigger pieces of pine bark.
 Over time, these will decompose and the mulch layer become thinner.
 Then, the bed will need to be re-mulched.
 If the bed needs to be reworked sooner, for any reason, the bark nuggets can be raked and removed, then re-used when the gardener has finished dividing/replanting or doing whatever task needed to be done.

 Bagged Soil Conditioners are good to use in parts of the garden that need more frequent replanting.
 Soil conditioners are ground-up forest products (wood and bark), and they are highly variable between brands and even within brands, from year to year.
 This variability is caused by changes in where the pieces of tree are coming from.
 Regardless of the origin, the smaller size of the particles allows faster decomposition.
-This stuff doesn’t have to be raked away when reworking the garden; it can be turned into the soil, where it will help to improve the text and water-management of our Southern clay and/or sand soils.
+This stuff doesn’t have to be raked away when reworking the garden; it can be turned into the soil, where it will help to improve the texture and water-management of our Southern clay and/or sand soils.

 Will it help to start with a layer of cardboard or newspaper?